 It’s a dark winter morning, and you’re already late getting ready for work.
 Last night was hectic, and you forgot to fold the laundry.
 You reach into the basket, expecting to pull out a clean outfit, and instead, you feel something warm and wet.
 If you have more than one cat, you’ve probably been there.
 Unfortunately, once a cat starts going outside the box, it’s not long until the other cats do the same, and you are stuck with a smelly, sticky problem.
 Cleaning up the urine will do little to help.
 To fix the problem, you must figure out the root cause.
 So, why is my cat peeing on everything?
-There are three main causes for inappropriate elimination: health concerns, litter box issues, and behavioral issues.
+These five factors are the most common reasons why your cat won’t use the litter box.